 A cumulative percentage distribution provides a running total of the percentage of cases in a distribution.
-More exactly, a cumulative percentage distribution specifies the percentage of cases from the lowest value of the variable X through to and including a specific value of the variable.
+More exactly, a cumulative percentage distribution specifies the percentage of cases from the lowest value of a variable up to and including a specific value of the variable.
 A regular percentage distribution for a variable gives the percentage of cases at each value of X or within each interval (see text - section 4.6).
 Using these percentages, a cumulative percentage is obtained by adding the percentage of cases in the categories or intervals up to and including those taking on the specific value of the variable X. This process is illustrated in the following examples.

-Example 3.9 - Male student views about issue of "Help themselves".
-Table 1 gives a frequency and percentage distribution of responses of a group of male students (from SSAE98) to the question "The more money spent helping pepole, the less they will help themselves."
-As in earlier examples using this variable, responses vary from 1, indicating strongly disagree, to 5, indicating strongly agree.
+Example - Student views about respect for government and politicians.
+Table 1 gives frequency and percentage distributions of responses of students (from SSAE98) to the question "In general, how much respect do you have for Government and for politicians?"
+Responses vary from 1, indicating no respect, to 5, indicating great respect.

-Table 1: Frequency and percentage distributions of male views on "Help themselves,"
+Table 1: Frequency and percentage distributions of student views about respect for Government and for politicians